Dungeon Crawler Carl: Development

+Prior to writing the series, Matt Dinniman had made his living going to cat shows and drawing illustrations of cats for their owners.
+During his breaks, he began writing short segments of the story via the digital platform Royal Road in 2019, where it quickly gained popularity.
+When the COVID-19 pandemic hit in 2020, most of the cat shows were cancelled, and Dinniman switched to writing the series full-time, as well as using Amazon for self-publishing.

-Dinniman began writing Dungeon Crawler Carl in December 2019 and started publishing the series on Royal Road.
-Due to the series' popularity, he began self-publishing the series through Amazon in 2020.
-While writing the series, Dinniman drew upon his experience playing MMOs such as RuneScape, as well as the concept of in-game chatting, which he noted "adds another element because there’s all these different dynamics happening at once."
-Prior to writing the series, Dinniman espoused a desire to write a novel with a death-game setting; he also wanted to include a tortoiseshell-colored Persian cat after seeing one at a cat show where he was working as an artist.
+While writing the series, Dinniman drew upon his experience playing MMOs such as RuneScape, as well as the concept of in-game chatting, which he noted "adds another element because there's all these different dynamics happening at once."
+Prior to writing the series, Dinniman developed a desire to write a novel with a death-game setting; he also wanted to include a tortoiseshell-colored Persian cat after seeing one at a cat show where he was working as an artist.
 Dinniman has said he did not initially plan for the cat to be sapient, and that this developed as he continued writing the series, as he tends to create and embellish the story as he goes.
 This eventually led to the creation of Princess Donut as she is presented in the series, a character that Dinniman has stated is vital to the series.
-Dinniman is known for his interaction with his fanbase and allows his Patreon subscribers to impact some limited elements of the story by voting on the outcome of external factors, such as loot box content.
+Dinniman is known for his interaction with his fanbase and allows his Patreon subscribers to impact some limited elements of the story by voting on the outcome of external factors, such as loot box content, or to have much of The Eye of the Bedlam Bride taking place in Cuba.

-The series includes some dark and comedic elements.
+The series includes dark and comedic elements.
 In an interview with Grimdark Magazine, Dinniman stated that it was difficult to maintain the balance between these two elements and that rather than automatically write a comedic scene after each dark one, he instead relies "on the characters themselves to get from point A to B, and humor is oftentimes a major coping mechanism."
 Dinniman initially kept track of the series' characters and storylines via a spreadsheet that grew up to 198 pages, requiring the use of a second spreadsheet to track the content on the first.
 The size of the spreadsheet eventually crashed Dinniman's computer, causing the author to hire someone to create a Notion database for better ease of use.
+While working on the manuscript for A Parade of Horribles Dinniman reported that he wrote for about eight to twelve hours a day, which he spent in his home as well as at bars and coffee shops.

 In 2024, Dinniman stated that he planned for the series to span ten books, but that "nothing is set in stone".
+Dinniman confirmed his plans to end the series with the ninth book, split across two works, in a February 2026 interview.